CLEVELAND -- Mentioning the Warriors is all it takes. Baron Davis' eyes light up, and a smile breaks through that famous beard.

 Certainly, the prevailing expectation was that he'd be unhappy in Cleveland, if he showed up at all.
 The Cavs are 12-50 entering Tuesday's game against the Warriors, and from Dec.
 20 to Feb.
 9, they lost an NBA-record 26 games in a row.

 But where others see failure, Davis said he sees opportunity.
 He said he's excited about playing for Cleveland because in the Cavaliers he sees a return to his glory years with Golden State.
-For the first time since he decided to jumped ship, Davis said
+For the first time since he decided to jumped ship, Davis said he sees a chance to be himself again, to play his game.

 He has designs on finishing what he started with the Warriors, but in Cleveland.
 He has designs on creating We Believe II.